ArminDeeg/modern-WP-Toolbar---4D-WritePro-Interface/README.md

 For more details, read the 4D WritePro Interface documentation (https://doc.4d.com/4Dv18/4D/18/Entry-areas.300-4575458.en.html#4607368) and the 4D Blog (https://blog.4d.com/?s=Write+Pro)

 Documentation to compile a component for 4D: (https://developer.4d.com/docs/en/Desktop/building.html#build-component)

+## How to use the new modern WP Toolbar in your 4D database or project

+    download from my github the correct version.

+But please note v19rXX versions do not match v19.XX 4D versions.
+If you are using v19.5, then you need to download the latest v18rxx version from me.
+A Github account is not necessary

+1. open my WP Toolbar Source with the matching 4D v19 version.

+2. compile the source
+Bildschirmfoto 2023-03-01 um 15.13.10

+3. create a component from the source
+   a) Name the component as you like, for example like this
+   b) Create the component